StephenNneji/RAT-Docs/source/tutorial/chapter2.rst

         problem.parameters.append(name='My new param', min=1, value=2, max=3)
         problem.parameters.append(name='My other new param', min=10, value=20, max=30, fit=False)

-To avoid having to make a whole load of **addParam** statements for large projects with many parameters, you can define them at once in a cell array, and add them using the **addParamGroup** method (again notice the curly brackets syntax - this is a {cell array of {cell arrays}} :
+To avoid having to make a whole load of statements for large projects with many parameters, you can define them at once in an array, and add them as a group:

 .. tab-set-code::
     .. code-block:: Matlab